 HITRANS hosted an inaugural Transport Integration Forum in Oban on 30th October 2014.
-The objective was to bring together all the key operators and organisations involved in delivering transport in the North and West Highlands to help understand the main barriers and opportunities for providing a more integrated transport network for passengers.
+The objective of the event was to bring together all the key operators and organisations involved in delivering transport in the North and West Highlands to help understand the main barriers and opportunities for providing a more integrated transport network for passengers.

-The Forum underscored a general willingness from all stakeholders to work together for the common good which provides a promising platform upon which to build.
+The forum underscored a general willingness from all stakeholders to work together for the common good which provides a promising platform upon which to build.
 A report and Action Plan was subsequently produced which identifies a number of recommendations to tackle these issues which participants put forward on the day.
 Officers have already been able to address some of the short term actions.

-Following the success of this Forum, HITRANS intends to host similar events focussing on areas such as the new rail franchises and services to/from Caithness and Orkney.
+Following the success of this Forum, the intention is for HITRANS to host similar events in the focusing on areas such as the new rail franchises and services to/from Caithness and Orkney.